jongmin-chung/jamie/README.md

 ```

 2. Personalize `siteMetadata.js` (site related information)
-3. Modify the content security policy in `next.config.js` if you want to use
+3. Modify the content security policy in `next.config.mjs` if you want to use
    other analytics provider or a commenting solution other than giscus.
 4. Personalize `authors/default.md` (main author)
 5. Modify `projectsData.ts`